SATICSE/saticse.github.io/_posts/2020-04-05-quantum-computation.markdown

 ### Transmon Superconducting Qubit

 Schoelkopf and his collaborators invent a type of superconducting qubit designed to have reduced sensitivity to charge noise, a major obstacle for long coherence.
-The superconducting qubit has been adopted by many superconducting quantum groups, including at IBM.
+The superconducting qubit has been adopted by many superconducting quantum groups.

 ### Coherence Time Improvement